kalaithuli/Python-programs/README.md

 # Slide
-The popular and nostalgic; slide the number into order, puzzle implementation using python on pygame module.
+The popular and nostalgic; slide the number into order, puzzle implementation using python on pygame module, which I made as my 1st sem project.

 ## Get Started